 Feedback

-We would welcome hearing positive stories and case studies from you, and would like creative constructive suggestions on how we can further improve food, nutrition and dining in aged care.
+We welcome hearing positive stories and case studies.
+We also like suggestions on how we can further improve food, nutrition and dining in aged care.

-You can also send any supporting videos, photos or other visual material (ensuring first that you have secured the permission of any people featured in videos and photos to share their image).
+You can also send us any supporting videos, photos or other visual material.
+Make sure you have permission from people featured in videos or photos before sharing them with us.